bioidiap/bob.sp/doc/py_api.rst

  Python API
 ============

-This section includes information for using the pure Python API of ``xbob.sp``.
+This section includes information for using the pure Python API of ``bob.sp``.

-.. automodule:: xbob.sp
+.. automodule:: bob.sp